 - Develop more fulfilling relationships by first meeting their internal needs

 My inner selves approach tends to be quite directional to begin with, supporting my client to identify and engage with their inner selves.
-As sessions progress, I have found that clients are often able to lead more in managing interactions with their inner selves.
-My role then shifts to that of a facilitator and observer, ensuring that my client is supported in their work, and bringing awareness to any elements that may have been missed.
+As sessions progress, I’ve found that clients are often able to lead more in managing interactions with their inner selves.
+My role then shifts to that of a facilitator and observer, ensuring that my clients are supported in their work, and bringing awareness to any elements that may have been missed.

 If you’d like to learn more about this technique, I gave a talk for Animas Centre for Coaching that takes the audience through my thinking and how they can specifically use this approach in coaching.